-To make Margaritas, all you need are a few simple ingredients: high-quality tequila, fresh lime juice, and a citrus sweetener like triple sec, Cointreau, Grand Marnier, or even just a little agave syrup.
-Combine, shake and pour, it’s as easy as that.
-But, when you don’t have the right ingredients or the time to whip up a drink, or perhaps you're planning to make a batch of cocktails for a group of friends who outnumber your limes.
+However, sometimes you don’t have the right ingredients (or the time!) to whip up a drink, or perhaps you're planning to make a batch of cocktails for a group of friends who outnumber your limes.
 For those situations, a good margarita mixer can be incredibly helpful.
-There is a wide variety to choose from, and many are made with natural ingredients.
+There is a wide variety to choose from, and many are made from natural ingredients.
 Each has a distinctive flavor profile, from sour to spicy to fruity, offering something for every palate.
-Here are the best Margarita mixes that are both delicious and affordable.
+Here are ten of the best margarita mixers out there that are both delicious and affordable.

-To add a spicy kick to your Margarita, consider using Hella Cocktail Co.’s habanero-infused mixer.
-No fructose, artificial colors or flavors are included here—just fresh lime juice, sugar and real habanero peppers.
-This vegan and gluten-free mixer is not overly sweet and provides a nice balance of citrus and spice.
-And, the habanero helps liven up your drink without being overpowering.
+If you are looking to add a spicy kick to your margarita, check out New York City-based Hella Cocktail Co.’s habanero-infused version.
+No fructose, artificial colors or flavors are included here—just fresh lime juice, sugar, and real habanero peppers.
+This mixer is not overly sweet, and provides a nice balance of citrus and spice.
+The habanero is not overpowering, either, but livens up your drink all the same.

-If you’re concerned about the amount of calories in your margarita mix, but don’t want to sacrifice flavor and quality, look no further than Stirrings’ 5 Calorie Margarita mix.
+If you’re concerned about the amount of calories in your margarita mix, but don’t want to sacrifice flavor and quality, look no further than Stirrings’ 5 Calorie margarita mix.
 This mixer uses sucralose instead of sugar as a sweetener, which is why the calorie count is so low.
-Still, that doesn’t mean your Margarita will have a saccharine, diet soda-like flavor.
-On the contrary, the key lime concentrate, the core ingredient here, pops with a freshness and tartness that will complement any tequila.
+But that doesn’t mean your margarita will have a saccharine, diet cola-like flavor.
+On the contrary: the key lime concentrate, the core ingredient here, pops with a freshness and tartness that will complement any tequila.

 Best Natural: Powell & Mahoney Classic Margarita

-Simplicity and natural ingredients usually make for the best Margarita mix, as exemplified in Powell & Mahoney’s Classic Margarita mixer.
-No artificial flavors or preservatives are used here—just non-GMO ingredients like lime juice, cane sugar and organic agave syrup.
-And, while you’re at it, why not try some organic-certified tequila when using this to make a Margarita?
+Simplicity and natural ingredients usually make for the best margarita mix, as Powell & Mahoney’s Classic Margarita makes undoubtedly clear.
+No artificial ingredients or preservatives are used in this mixer, just non-GMO ingredients like lime juice, cane sugar, and organic agave syrup.
+While you’re at it, why not try some organic-certified tequila when using this to make a margarita as well?

 Best Budget: Master of Mixes Margarita Mixer

 An affordable margarita mixer should not mean that you are sacrificing quality or flavor.
 Master of Mixes Margarita Mixer takes this concept to heart.
-It’s made from a blend of ingredients like Mexican key lime juice, citrus oils, simple syrup and agave syrup.
-This mixer takes all the elements you would use to make your own drink, like fresh lime juice and triple sec, and simplifies them into a ready to drink option.
+It’s made from a blend of ingredients like Mexican key lime juice, citrus oils, simple syrup, and agave syrup—so this mixer takes all the elements you would use to make your own drink, like fresh lime juice and triple sec, and simplifies them into a ready to drink option.
 Best of all?
 You can usually find it for $10 or less.

 Why Trust Liquor.com?

-Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries for the past six years.
+Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries to taste and discover for almost a decade.
 His work has appeared in many different national outlets covering trends, new releases, and the stories and innovators behind the spirits.
-His first love remains whiskey, but he is partial to tequila, rum, gin, cognac and all things distilled.
+His first love remains whiskey, but he is partial to tequila, rum, gin, cognac, and all things distilled.